-So it’s a little embarrassing to admit this, but you need to know, right?
-I’m going to keep it real with my latest interior design mistake.
+So it’s a little embarrassing to admit this, but I’m going to keep it real with my latest interior design mistake.
 And of course, I realize this entire post is entirely #firstworldproblems.

 Remember our entry-turned-library that I made over for the One Room Challenge in October?